graphstream/graphstream.github.io/doc/Tutorials/graphstream-and-maven-1.3.md

 in a [Project Object Model](https://en.wikipedia.org/wiki/Project_Object_Model) (POM) using the XML format.
 Have a look on "gs-core/pom.xml" for an example.
 Dependencies of your project are set in this POM.

-from version 2.0, we use (https://jitpack.io) to release the new versions of Graphstream.
-JitPack is a novel package repository for JVM and Android projects.
-It builds Git projects on demand and provides artifacts.

 Each project, called *artifact*, is identified by three informations :

 1. a group id, it allows to group several artifacts together.
 For example ``org.graphstream`` is common to every GraphStream artifact;